 What is an ultrasound?

 An ultrasound uses high frequency sound waves that bounce off body tissue.
 These waves create echoes, which are recorded and displayed in real time on a monitor.
 These are used for obstetric images during a pregnancy, as well as for scanning a wide range of body parts and conditions.
 Ultrasound doesn’t use radiation and is considered completely safe for children and during pregnancy.
-You can learn more about Obstetric Ultrasound at the link button below.
-Looking for an obstetric ultrasound (pregnancy scan) click the button below.
+You can learn more about obstetric ultrasound (also known as a pregnancy scan) by clicking the link button below.

 If you need an ultrasound, here’s everything you need to know.

 Before your scan

 When you make your appointment, our booking team will give you a rundown of everything you need to know (either by phone or email).
 For example, you may be asked to fast beforehand (avoiding any food in the hours prior), drink water, avoid going to the toilet, or arrive a little early.
 Unless you’ve been asked not to, you should continue eating and drinking normally and take all your usual medications.

 Please remember to bring your completed doctors referral form with you, if this has not already been sent to us.
 This will ensure the branch reception has all the necessary information required so our expert team can provide you with the best care possible.